Custom models

 log, error = environment_version.get_build_log()

-To create a regression Custom Inference Model run:
+To create a regression custom model:

 import datarobot as dr